 Artificial intelligence has moved a long way past the deadly robot networks from pop culture.
-In fact, AI controls many aspects of our lives, both online and offline.
-In its most recent form, it takes the shape of neural networks – specially trained systems that can ‘learn’ based on the inputs they receive.
+In fact, AI technology now controls many aspects of our lives, both online and offline.
+In its most recent form, it has taken the shape of neural networks.
+These are specially trained systems that can ‘learn’ based on the various inputs they receive.

-But trying to create an intelligent system requires a huge amount of computing resources – which can drive up costs significantly.
+But trying to create an intelligent neural computing system requires a huge amount of physical and digital computing resources, which can drive up costs significantly.
+So, how do you make a neural network that's cost efficient?

 What is a neural network?

-Also known as neural nets, neural networks are a way of carrying out machine learning, in which a computer learns to perform a task using examples it’s given.
+Also known as neural nets, neural networks are one of the most popular ways for companies to conduct what's called machine learning.
+This is when a computer learns to perform a task using examples it's given.

-For example, a neural network that is being trained to recognise dog breeds will be shown thousands of images of different breeds that have been pre-labelled.
-The neural network will use what it’s given to try and recognise patterns in the images, so when it’s eventually shown an unlabelled image it can attempt to ‘guess’ the breed based on the patterns it’s deduced.
+For example, a neural net that is being trained to recognise dog breeds will be shown thousands of images of different breeds that have been pre-labelled.
+The neural net will use what it's given to try and recognise patterns in the images, so when it's eventually shown an unlabelled image, it can attempt to 'guess' the breed based on the patterns it's deduced.

-In business, the aim of most neural networks is to essentially automate a task that would be menial or time-consuming for human staff to complete.
-These vary wildly in scope, but here are some examples:
+Neural nets are most commonly used within large businesses.
+The aim of most of these neural computing networks is to essentially automate a task that would be menial or time-consuming for human staff to complete, allowing people to focus on more important things.
+These neural net-automated tasks might vary wildly in scope, but here are some examples:

 - Social networks automatically tagging friends’ faces in uploaded images

-- Video streaming sites suggesting videos to watch next based on your past watching habits
+- Video streaming sites suggesting videos to watch next based on your previous viewing habits

 - Self-driving cars using sensors to ‘see’ what’s happening around them